neuro-inc/neuro-cli/apolo-cli/README.md

 # Preface

-Welcome to Neuro CLI tool for https://neu.ro/.
+Welcome to Apolo CLI tool for https://neu.ro/.
-Package ship command line tool called `neuro`.
+Package ship command line tool called `apolo`.
 With it you can:
 * Execute and debug jobs
 * Manipulate Data
 * Make some fun